abiosoft/caddy-exec/README.md

     shutdown
 }
 ```
 * **matcher** - [caddyfile matcher](https://caddyserver.com/docs/caddyfile/matchers).
 When set, this command runs when there is an http request at the current route or the specified matcher.
-You may leverage [request matchers](https://caddyserver.com/docs/caddyfile/matchers) to protect the endpoint.
+You may leverage other matchers to protect the endpoint.
 * **command** - command to run
 * **args...** - command arguments
 * **directory** - directory to run the command from